breadMSA/BetterDiscordThemes/README.md

 Note: I do not own most of these files.
-I will link every creation that was created by others here.
+I have edited some of the files so they're gonna be a little bit different from the original, I will link every creation that was created by others here.
 (genshin & genshinv2 was made by myself)

 Dark+ --> https://betterdiscord.app/theme/Dark%2B